Duration: Day Trip, 4-6hrs or overnight

 Elizabeth’s Trip Tips:

 - Pack plenty of drinking water for human consumption.
 We brought what we initially thought was too much but were overzealous in our drinking due to the heat and humidity.
 And while there is plenty of clean water access for dogs, be careful not to let your pets drink too much pond water.
 Stagnant water isn’t good for anything in large amounts, and even canines can contract parasites like giardia, coccidia, or worse.
+Be sure to search online for information about toxic algae blooms in your area before departing.

 - Bring your tackle gear!
 While we didn’t get any bites midday, Horr Pond and the surrounding waterways are renowned for their remarkable catfish, largemouth bass, and native rainbow trout.